Venkata-Raja-Vara-Prasad-Sanayila/VenkataWalmartCodingAssessment/README.md

 # Venkata Walmart Coding Assessment

-An Android application built as part of a coding assessment, demonstrating Clean Architecture, MVVM pattern, and modern Android development practices using Kotlin, Coroutines, Flow, and Retrofit.

----

-## Overview

-This app fetches a list of countries from a public API and displays them in a RecyclerView.
-It's built with **separation of concerns** in mind and follows the principles of Clean Architecture.
+This Android application was developed as part of the Walmart Software Engineer (Android) coding assessment.
+It fetches and displays a scrollable list of countries from a public JSON API, showcasing Clean Architecture, MVVM, Kotlin Coroutines, Flow, and Retrofit.
+The UI presents each country's name, region, code, and capital, while handling edge cases and supporting device rotation.

 ---